CodePushGo/website/src/content/blog/en/real-time-updates-with-user-segmentation.md

 | **New Users** | Recently joined the platform | Simplify feature rollouts |
 | **Enterprise** | Business or organizational accounts | Use scheduled maintenance windows |

-Capgo's tools make it easy to adjust these segments as user behavior changes, ensuring your updates and features stay relevant [\[1\]](https://capgo.app/).
+CodePushGo's tools make it easy to adjust these segments as user behavior changes, ensuring your updates and features stay relevant [\[1\]](https://capgo.app/).

 ## Setting Up Segmented Updates